How did NI's Paralympians get on in Tokyo?

 It may have been a first Paralympics for Belfast's James MacSorley, but he came away with a medal after helping Great Britain win wheelchair basketball bronze on the final day of the Games.

-The 26-year-old, featured in five of GB's eight matches, including the bronze-medal match against Spain.
+The 26-year-old featured in five of GB's eight matches, including the bronze-medal match against Spain.

 MacSorley, who plays for Spanish club ADM Econy Gran Canaria, has now added Paralympic bronze to his World Championship gold from 2018, where he made his senior debut for Great Britain.